UsmanNaseer137/project-managment/README.md

 ## Retrospective
 A retrospective focuses on identifying the contributing causes of an incident or pattern of incidents without blaming one individual.

+## Key takeaway
+In this example, Sayid maintains a friendly tone, clearly explains the problem and its potential consequences, and makes a clear request of the recipients.
+The email is also brief and to the point.
+To recap, effective escalation emails apply these five best practices:
+* Maintain a friendly tone
+* State your connection to the project
+* Explain the problem
+* Explain the consequences
+* Make a request
+Escalation is a useful skill for solving problems quickly, and sending a strong escalation email that applies these best practices can help get your team the help it needs.